Admissible online closed testing must employ e-values: Online true discovery guarantee with sequential e-values

 We illustrate the behavior of $\hat{\tau}_i$ defined in \eqref{eq:weight_gro} for different scenarios in Figure \ref{fig:sim_tau}.
 We consider the simulation setup described in Section \ref{sec:sim}, but with $n=100$ and proportion of false hypotheses $\pi_A\in \{0.2,0.5,0.8\}$.
 If the signal is weak, $\hat{\tau}_i$ lies between the true proportion and $0.5$ and if the signal is strong, the estimate $\hat{\tau}_i$ is close to the true proportion.
 We think that this behavior is desirable, since a tendency towards $0.5$ is not that hurtful if the alternative and null distribution are close as the GRO e-values have a small variance in this case.

-Hedging the e-values before multiplying them does not only apply to GRO e-values.
+Hedging e-values before multiplying them does not only apply to GRO e-values.
 Such strategies for merging sequential e-values have been used by many preceding authors like \citet{waudby2023estimating, vovk2024merging}.
 However, the above argumentation provides a reasonable choice for the parameter $\lambda_i$ in our setting.
+We analyze this approach experimentally in Section \ref{sec:sim_gro}.